 The pandemic affected many people’s jobs, their health, their financial health and other important aspects of their lives — something that caught millions of Americans off-guard and left many of them struggling to get by.
 That’s why it’s so important to keep your finances on track, because you never know when an unexpected event or financial emergency could leave you reeling.

-However, there are seven money rules that will help you build a solid financial foundation.
-The best thing about these rules is that they’re all things that you can control.
+Here are seven money rules to help you build and maintain a solid financial foundation.
+The best thing about these simple rules is that they’re all things within your control.

 “When you don’t have a budget, your money just kind of goes where it wants to,” Coake says.

 Budget for your fixed expenses, which may be housing costs (mortgage or rent), utilities, car payment, insurance or other required expenses.